An Optimistic Algorithm for Online Convex Optimization with Adversarial Constraints: Meta-Algorithm for Optimistic COCO

 The learner then runs AdaGrad \citep{duchi2011adaptive} on the surrogate, with a theoretical guarantee of bounded cumulative constraint violation ($\ccv$) and $\regret$.

-Our meta-algorithm is based on the use of optimistic methods, such as those presented in \cref{sec:opt_oco}, which allows us to obtain stronger bounds that depends on the prediction quality.
-Presented in \cref{alg:opt_meta_alg}, this algorithm assumes that at the end of every step $t$, the learner makes a prediction $\hat f_\tp$ and $\hat g_\tp$ of the upcoming loss $f_\tp$ and constraint $g_\tp$.\footnote{We are actually only interested in the predictions of the gradients, but for simplicity we will let $\hat h$ denote any function whose gradient is the prediction of the gradient $\pred{h}{t}$.} At each time step $t$, the learner forms a surrogate loss function, defined via a convex potential Lyapunov function:$\Phi: \RR_+ \to \RR_+$, $\Phi(0) = 0$ where $\Phi$ is non-decreasing.
+Our meta-algorithm is based on the use of optimistic methods, such as those presented in subsequent sections: \cref{sec:static}, \cref{sec:dynamic}, \cref{sec:experts}, which allows us to obtain stronger bounds that depends on the prediction quality.
+Presented in \cref{alg:opt_meta_alg}, this algorithm assumes that at the end of every step $t$, the learner makes a prediction \footnote{We are actually only interested in the predictions of the gradients, but for simplicity we will let $\hat h$ denote any function whose gradient is the prediction of the gradient $\pred{h}{t}$.} $\hat f_\tp$ and $\hat g_\tp$ of the upcoming loss $f_\tp$ and constraint violation $g_\tp^+$.
+At each time step $t$, the learner forms a surrogate loss function, defined via a convex Lyapunov function: $\Phi: \RR_+ \to \RR_+$, where $\Phi$ is monotonically increasing and $\Phi(0) = 0$.
 Specifically:

 Using the predictions $\hat f$ and $\hat g$, we form a prediction of the Lagrange function $\hat \calL_\tp$, where $\hat \calL_t$ is defined in \cref{eq:pred_lagrangian}.